joao-faust/concept-ai/README.md

 ```

->Note: It's important to keep the two last lines in blank in order to the script be able to add new lines correctly.
+>Note: It's important to keep the two last lines in blank in order to the script be able
+to append new lines correctly.